-values were shown to decline.
+The effectiveness of the BNL soil cleanup program and the reduction of Cs-137 in deer meat was evaluated by Rispoli, et al. (2014).
+The average Cs-137 content was shown to be statistically lower than before cleanup.
+Samples taken at distances greater than one mile from the BNL site were shown to remain consistent before and after cleanup, while the on-site and near off-site values were shown to decline.
 In 2017, while preparing for monitoring associated with the reduction of the deer population, the ten-year average for on-site deer samples was calculated to be 1.0 pCi/g, wet weight, and this value was used to establish an administrative release criterion for deer meat made available for donation.
 When possible, liver samples are taken concurrently with meat samples.
 The liver generally accumulates Cs-137 at a lower rate than muscle tissue.
 The typically lower values in liver allow the results to be used as a validity check for meat values (i.e., if liver values are higher than meat values, results can be considered questionable and should be confirmed).

-In liver samples collected on site in 2020, Cs-137 concentrations ranged from non-detectable to 0.04 pCi/g, wet weight, with an average of 0.02 pCi/g, wet weight.
-The near off-site Cs-137 concentration in liver ranged from 0.02 pCi/g, wet weight, to 0.10 pCi/g, wet weight, with an arithmetic average for off-site liver samples within one mile of 0.06 pCi/g, wet weight.
-The single liver sample from deer taken greater than one mile from BNL was non-detectable for Cs-137.
+In liver samples collected on site in 2021, Cs-137 concentrations ranged from 0.01 pCi/g to 0.51 pCi/g, wet weight, with an average of 0.12 pCi/g, wet weight.
+The single liver sample from deer taken greater than one mile from BNL had a Cs-137 concentration of 0.01 pCi/g, wet weight.
 The potential radiological dose resulting from deer meat consumption is discussed in Chapter 8.